meyfa/fs-adapters/README.md

 ### `createReadStream(fileName)`

 Create a read stream for the given file name.
+This should be preferred over `read()` when the file is potentially large or does not need to be in memory all at once.

 **Parameter `fileName`:** The name of the file to read.<br />
 **Returns:** `stream.Readable` A readable stream for the file.